The Definitive Guide to Red Light Therapy

 What Is the Difference Between Red Light Therapy and Infrared?

 Many people are confusing red light therapy and infrared saunas.
-Infrared saunas are using heat for their healing purposes, while LED red light doesn’t involve heat.
+Infrared saunas use heat for their healing purposes, while LED red light doesn’t involve heat.

 Red light therapy involves both red and infrared light.
 To be more precise, this is near-infrared light.
 The difference between red and infrared light is that they correspond to different wavelengths of light.